 You may recall, again from high school, the formulas

-\[a_n = a_0 r^n \quad \text{and} \quad b_n = b_0 + nd\]
+\[a_n = a_0 r^n \quad \text{and} \quad b_n = b_0 + nd\]for a generic term of the above geometric and arithmetic sequences, respectively.

 Exercise 1.
 Verify that the above two formulas for geometric and arithmetic sequences hold, using a proof by induction or similar approach.